vayzenb/kornet/README.md

 Data, code, and stimuli repository for "Fast and robust visual object recognition in young children"

+### Naming Conventions
+Slightly different naming conventions were used as shorthand for the tasks stimuli and analyses.
+These do not always line up with the labels used in the manuscript.

 The repo name KorNet stands for "Kid Object Recognition Networks" -- a play on the CORnet family of models

+###### Tasks
+Complete contour conditions is sometimes referred to as 'Outline'

+Perturbed contour condition is sometimes referred to as 'Pert' or 'ripple'

+Deleted contour condition is sometimes referred to as 'IC' for illusory contours

+##### Model Names

+Models were often renamed for the main-text to more precisly specify their architecture and training or for readability.
+See the model_comparison.ipynb notebook and the modelling/model_loader.py for all model info

 ## Folder Structure